syncfusion-content/mobilejavascript-docs/MobileJS/Tile/Text-Configuration.md

 The “data-ej-textposition” attribute wraps the text inside or outside of a Tile.
 The possible position values of “data-ej-textposition” are inner and outer.

-> Note: TextPosition support is given only to iOS7 and android mode.
+N> TextPosition support is given only to iOS7 and android mode.
 TextPosition is not supported in small Tiles.

 {% highlight html %}